minerllabs/minerl/README.md

 - Windows or Linux machines.
 Tested Windows 10 and Ubuntu.
 MacOS is untested.
 - Python 3.
 Tested on Python 3.9 and 3.10.
 Python >3.6 will likely work.
 - Java JDK 8.
-The Java instructions [here](https://minerl.readthedocs.io/en/latest/tutorials/index.html) still work.
+See instructions [here](https://minerl.readthedocs.io/en/v1.0.0/tutorials/index.html).
 On Windows, make sure no other Java JRE or JDK installations exist.
 The safest approach is to uninstall all other Java installations before installing JDK 8 on Windows.
 - `bash` as a valid command.
 On Windows you have at least two options:
   - Install [Git](https://git-scm.com/), which comes with Git's version of bash.
 You might need to reboot computer after installation.
 Try calling `bash` in powershell/cmd.
 Or alternatively...
   - Install [WSL](https://docs.microsoft.com/en-us/windows/wsl/) (tested WSL 2).
 Note that you do not have to install the library in WSL: it is enough to have WSL installed and `bash` command available to powershell/cmd. **Note** that you also need to install Java JDK 8 on WSL if you use this method (on Debian-based systems: `sudo apt update; sudo apt install openjdk-8-jdk`).